davidrbourke/DVA-C02/ELB & ASG.md

   4. Review options and create the ASG

   - The initial EC2 instance will be created.
-  - The ASG Activity tab will show the instances acivity for adding/removing EC2 Instances.
+  - The ASG Activity tab will show the instances activity for adding/removing EC2 Instances.

   5. Scaling the ASG